smk762/nn_mm2_seed/README.md

 # Setup

-- Clone repository `git clone https://github.com/smk762/nn_mm2_seed/ && cd nn_mm2_seed`
+- Clone repository - `git clone https://github.com/smk762/nn_mm2_seed/ && cd nn_mm2_seed`
+- Switch to 2022-testnet branch - `git checkout 2022-testnet`
 - Install pip requirements - `pip3 install -r requirements.txt`
 - Get latest coins file - `./update_coins.sh`
 - Get latest MM2 binary - `./update_mm2.sh`
 - Generate config - `./gen_conf.py` (**Don't use your Notary passphrase!** Use a fresh one.
 This passphrase will be linked to your **PeerID** and should not be changed later)
 - Start MM2 - `run_mm2.sh`
 - Find your PeerID in mm2.log `cat mm2.log | grep  'Local peer id'`
-- Send the IP address (or domain name) of your server and your PeerID to smk in Discord DM (can be run on Third Party nodes, or a separate VPS in any region)
+- Send the IP address (or domain name) of your server and your PeerID to smk in Discord DM.

 https://user-images.githubusercontent.com/35845239/124757579-4efd2700-df60-11eb-9e44-2727141d220d.mp4